DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 }
 ```

+But wait!\
+Here we run into a problem.
+The enemy is not a trigger.
+We need to detect bullets and enemies seperately.
+In this specific situation we can ignore the bullets and just change the function signature to `void OnTriggerEnter2D(Collider2D collision)` as our enemies cannot shoot yet.\
+Remember this for the future though, you will need to distinguish whether you want to collide with triggers or real collisions.

 It's recomended that you remove the `Debug.Log`s from these two scripts as the player of the game cannot see the console.
 At least once you export the game.
 They are just fine now while we are working.\
 Later we will create a heads up display to show things like health.